17 Different Ways in Which God Speaks to Us

 11. Our Own Experience

-Our Own Experience is also one of the different ways in which God speaks to us.
+Our Own Experience is also one of the different ways God speaks to us.
 The Lord may be heard clearly through our testimonies because of what He has already accomplished for us.

-Even though we can’t recollect all the specifics, we can remember how God has absolved us, led us, delivered us, loved us, and guarded us.
+Even though we can’t recollect all the specifics, we can remember how God has absolved, led, delivered, loved, and guarded us.
 He has also taken care of us and provided for our necessities.

 Additionally, the Holy Spirit’s presence in our lives is a constant reminder that we have a devoted Father whom we can trust (Romans 8:15).